Professor Kristofer Erickson

 Biography

-Kristofer is an Academic Editor for Internet Policy Review, an open-access journal on Internet regulation published by the Alexander Von Humboldt Institute for Internet in Society.
+Kristofer is an Academic Editor for Internet Policy Review, the open-access journal on Internet regulation published by the Alexander Von Humboldt Institute for Internet in Society.
 Kristofer is Co-founder and Editorial Board member of the Copyright Evidence Wiki, an open knowledge database of evidence about copyright’s effects in society and Copyright User, a digital learning resource for creative practitioners.
-He is a regular Programme Committee Member of the OpenSym conference, a global academic community focused on the research and practice of open collaborative systems.
+Kristofer is a Research Fellow of the Creative Industries Policy Evidence Centre (PEC), which provides independent research and policy recommendations to the UK's creative industries.

 Current and previous funded research projects include studies of copyright and the creative industries, user-led innovation and digital regulation.
 From 2023-2024 Kristofer was Principal Investigator on the study, Evidence on Technological Protection Measures: the impact on research, education and preservation.
 He was a Principal Investigator from 2015-2018 on EnDOW: Enhancing access to 20th Century Cultural Heritage through Distributed Orphan Works Clearance, a multi-country project to develop a crowdsourcing solution for copyright clearance in cultural institutions (project site).
 Kristofer was a Principal Investigator on the ESRC project, Valuing the Public Domain, which studied the uptake and circulation of expressions not in copyright (project site).